adraf/Dan-Batchelor/README.md

 ## Project Overview
 I worked with Dan to get an idea of website designs he liked, and what he wanted visitors to the site to be able to see and do.
 As we worked through the design I added in more functionality so that users could see more of his portfolio work by type and filter content by projects.

-This site was built using HTML, CSS and Javascript, with some PHP for the contact form.
+This site was built using HTML, CSS and JavaScript, with some PHP for the contact form.
 Due to the size of the images and videos I have not included the media folder.
 You can see the full site here: http://danbatch.com/

 ## Technologies Used

 - HTML5
 - CSS3
-- Javascript
+- JavaScript
 - PHP

 ## Featured Code

 ### Modal Box

-With my limited Javascript understanding at the time, the media modal boxes are what took the most time in the project.
+With my limited JavaScript understanding at the time, the media modal boxes are what took the most time in the project.
 The issue I was facing was that I could get the slides to cycle through the different videos, but the sound would continue on in the background.
 With a lot of trial and error and the help of Stack Overflow, I found I needed to add in an extra function to pause each video, and add that to the functions controlling the next, previous and close buttons.

 ```
 var modalDiv;